Menu

 My initial career ambitions were focused on becoming an exercise physiologist for professional athletes.
 As part of my degree, my dissertation involved collecting fitness test data from hundreds of primary and secondary schools across the east of England.
 It was here that I obtained my first experience within the school environment, and I never looked back.

-Matthew Cook - Head of Year 5 & 6 and Year 6 Teacher
+Matthew Cook - Head of Year 5 & 6 and Year 5 Teacher

 I originally studied Film and TV production at Westminster University, and whilst I enjoyed my course the realities of working on a film set were not to my tastes.
 However it was through my passion for filmmaking and animation that I ignited the fire I had inside me for teaching, as I made short animation films with children from the primary school I went to in Polegate.

 After completing my PGCE at Canterbury Christ Church University, I was lucky enough to get my first teaching job here at The Henry Moore Primary School.
 As soon as I started working here, I knew this was where I was meant to be and what I was meant to do.
+Now after a decade of teaching here, I still enjoy every day at Henry Moore.

 Outside of school, I love going to the cinema and everything to do with Film and TV.
 I also enjoy reading comic books, playing guitar and spending time with my wonderful family, especially with my little daughter.